hexbus/ppebcr-docs/README.md

 <br>

-The PPEB project is built on the firmware by **JasonACT** with hardware modifications by **dabone**, documentation by **hexbus**, community contributions via AtariAge, and extensive testing by numerous TI-99 enthusiasts.
+The PPEB project is built on the firmware and original hardware by **JasonACT** with hardware modifications by **dabone**, documentation by **hexbus**, community contributions via AtariAge, and extensive testing by numerous TI-99 enthusiasts.

 ---